Exhausted? 8 Natural Ways To Overcome Chronic Fatigue For Good

+What to do: Start and end your day with mindfulness meditation.
 An amino acid called theanine has also been shown to improve sleep and allows you to feel rested and rejuvenated when you wake up.
-Low-caffeine teas like white tea or decaf green tea are great food sources for this sleepy-time medicine.
-I have a cup every night.
+Low-caffeine teas like white tea or decaf green tea are great sleep-promoting options, as well.

 5. Balance your hormones.

 Underlying hormonal dysfunctions can wreck your energy levels.
 Adrenal fatigue, thyroid problems, and sex hormone imbalances like estrogen and testosterone can all fuel fatigue.